 (c) Effective Date of Retirement.
 If the physician is not the subject of an open complaint, and there are no reasonably anticipated complaints against the licensee, he or she may retire.
 The physician's retirement status becomes effective on the date set by the Board in its written Notice of a Change in License Status.

 (d) Retiree's Duty to Maintain Patient Records.
 The retired physician shall comply with the requirements of 243 CMR 2.07(13).
-With respect to patient records existing on or after January 1, 1990, a retiring licensee, a successor physician or the licensee's estate must retain patient records in a manner which permits former patients and their successor physicians access to them for a minimum period of seven years from the date of the last patient encounter.
+With respect to patient records existing on or after January 1, 1990, a retiring licensee, a successor physician or the licensee's estate must retain patient records in a manner which permits former patients and their successor physicians to access to them for a minimum period of seven years from the date of the last patient encounter.
 When the patient is a minor on the date of the last patient encounter, the physician must retain the patient's records for a minimum period of seven years from the date of the last patient encounter or until the date that the minor patient reaches the age of 18 years, whichever is the longer retention period.

 (e) From Retired Status to Active Status.
 A physician in Retired status may wish to return to active practice.
-The physician must demonstrate EHR Proficiency as set forth in 243 CMR 2.06(2)(d).
-If the physician has been out of practice for less than two years, he or she may file a Request for a Change of License status.
-The Board shall approve such a request provided that the physician has no outstanding complaints or unpaid fines.
-If the physician in retired status has not engaged in a clinical practice of medicine for two years or more, and the physician intends to return to a practice of medicine that will include direct or indirect patient care, the Board may require that the physician demonstrate current clinical competency prior to reviving the license.
+The physician must complete the Reactivation from Retirement Application and demonstrate EHR Proficiency as set forth in 243 CMR 2.06(2)(d).
+If the physician has been out of practice for less than two years, he or she may change his or her license status.
+The Board shall approve such a request provided that the physician has no outstanding complaints or unpaid fines If the physician in retired status has not engaged in a clinical practice of medicine for two years or more, and the physician intends to return to a practice of medicine that will include direct or indirect patient care, the Board may require that the physician demonstrate current clinical competency prior to reviving the license.

 (5) Request for Extension to Complete Certain 243 CMR 2.06 Renewal Requirements.
 In the circumstances listed in 243 CMR 2.06(5), the Board or its designee may grant a licensee an extension of time in which to file a completed renewal application and may extend the validity of his or her current license through the period of the extension.
-The Board may deem that a licensee has requested an extension under 243 CMR 2.06 in the following circumstances:
+The Board or its designee may deem that a licensee has requested an extension under 243 CMR 2.06 in the following circumstances:

 (a) The Board fails to provide the licensee with a renewal application 60 days prior to the renewal date due to the Board's computer, administrative, or clerical difficulties or other compelling circumstances.
 Such an extension shall not exceed 60 days.